BuildOnViction/gitbook/faq/masternode-and-voting/masternode.md

 It is recommended to use a separate empty account for your Masternode as it only receives transactions fees - what we call public or 'coinbase address' on the documentation.

-The block rewards are sent to the account connected to TomoMaster who make the initial deposit - the 'private' address.
+The block rewards are sent to the account connected to VicMaster who make the initial deposit - the 'private' address.

 ### **Can I use the same address pair (tmn public address + initial deposit address) for all my nodes?
 Or I have to transfer tokens to another wallet and start the second node?**

 No. You must use different public 'coinbase' addresses.
 But you can use the same initial deposit ('private') address, then all rewards will be transferred to only one address.

 ### **I have finished all steps of setting up a node.
-Why I don't see my node on TomoMaster?**
+Why I don't see my node on VicMaster?**

-You must apply to become a Masternode Candidate on [TomoMaster](https://master.Viction.com/)
+You must apply to become a Masternode Candidate on [VicMaster](https://master.Viction.com/)

 ### **Do I need to deposit the 50K VIC before or after running 'tmn' in VPS?**